FloSchl8/prusa-link-mqtt-bridge/README.md

 ## MQTT Data

 The application publishes a JSON payload to the configured MQTT topic.
+The full MQTT topic path will include the printer's serial number to ensure uniqueness, formatted as `MQTT_TOPIC/SERIAL_NUMBER/status`.
+For example, if `MQTT_TOPIC` is `prusa-link` and the printer's serial number is `XYZ123`, the status will be published to `prusa-link/XYZ123/status`.

+Additionally, the application publishes an availability status to `MQTT_AVAILABILITY_TOPIC/SERIAL_NUMBER/availability`.
+It sends `online` when the bridge starts and `offline` when it disconnects.

-Here is an example of the data:
+Here is an example of the status data payload:

 ```json
 {